Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 ### Python Streamlit App
+Save the code below in a python file and run it with the command "streamlit run <your-python-filename.py>".
+Remember to substitute user_name, password and account_name (in the ctx object) for your account before running the script.
+The account_name should be same as the value recorded for "connection_url" at the end of step 4, you only need to include everything before ".snowflakecomputing.com".

 ```python
 #Save this python script in a file and run from terminal/command prompt as 'streamlit run <name_of_script>.py'
 import snowflake.connector